mongodb/specifications/source/crud/crud.rst

      * can write temporary data to disk while executing the find operation.
      *
      * This option is sent only if the caller explicitly provides a value.
 The default
      * is to not send a value.
+For servers < 3.2, this option is ignored and not sent
+     * as allowDiskUse does not exist in the OP_QUERY wire protocol.
      *
      * @see https://docs.mongodb.com/manual/reference/command/find/
      */